-16 Times A Movie Had A Perfect Ending
+17 Times A Movie Had A Perfect Ending

-The first scene of a movie is the hook.
-It reels you in and convinces you to dedicate the next one, two, or even three hours of your life to going down the rabbit hole of the director's imagined world.
+The first scene of a film is the hook.
+It reels you in and convinces you to dedicate the next one, two, or even three hours of your life to going down the rabbit hole of the movie director's imagined world.

-But arguably more memorable is the final scene of a movie.
+But arguably most memorable — even more so than a sex scene — is the final scene of a movie.
 It's the last impression you have and can leave you with a lingering feeling of wanting more.
 And it can completely change your viewing experience.
 It can also be the best scene of a movie for that very reason.

 Warning: This slideshow contains spoilers.
 I mean, obviously, it's the last scene of the film, guys.
 But they're so good, you could honestly know the ending and still throughly enjoy the whole movie again and again.
 Trust me.